What are the common options for data management?

 Organizations that are on the public cloud have a few concerns when it comes to choosing to scale up or scale down for service.
 They can simply request more storage anytime a large request comes in.

 Under the SaaS model in mar-tech space, you are usually just renting out the application and in some cases, you don’t even directly hold the raw data and it is stored in some part of the product.
 When you quit your license, you lose the data access, like in the case of DMPs.

 With many SaaS cloud-based applications you have to accept that your data is stored in the same shared space with every other customer they have.
 Which is fine until it is not.

 This is a real issue for many businesses that grow too reliant on one vendor and are then subject to the product, policy, and pricing changes which tend to be less than negotiable.

 While public cloud is clearly the dominant model there are other two option.
 First, there is the hybrid cloud.
 It combines both on-premise and public cloud infrastructure.
 If you choose to use a hybrid cloud, you can move data and applications between these two deployments.
 For instance, you can use the public cloud for high-volume, lower-security needs such as web-based email, and the private cloud (or other on-premises infrastructure) for sensitive, business-critical operations like financial reporting.

 Private cloud is technically speaking still someone else’s infrastructure you can rent.
-The difference is that it will be logically separated from other organizations and isolated in a network which will be exclusive to you.
+The difference is that it will be logically separated from other organizations and isolated in a network that will be exclusive to you.
 A good definition is here.

 There are many reasons why organizations choose to have the entire IT infrastructure, or at least its critical parts, in their own private data center.
 In markets like Indonesia, it might be the lack of in-country presence of reliable cloud providers or the need for compliance with specific industry regulations when it comes to customer data management.
 The clear upside here is control over the data while cost and scalability would be the most obvious downside.